ahandsomeChineseboy/inet/tutorials/queueing/doc/PacketBasedTokenGenerator.rst

 ========================================

-The :ned:`PacketBasedTokenGenerator` is a passive packet sink, and generates a configurable number of tokens when receiving a packet.
+The :ned:`PacketBasedTokenGenerator` is a passive packet sink, and generates a configurable number of tokens into a token-based server when receiving a packet.

 .. figure:: media/PacketBasedTokenGenerator.png
    :width: 100%